Neural SLAM: Learning to Explore with External Memory: Methods

 \subsection{Background}

 We formulate the exploration task as a Markov decision process (MDP) in which the agent interacts with the environment through a sequence of observations, actions and rewards.
-At each time step $t \in [0, T]$ the agent receives an observation $z^{t}$ (in this paper the agent receives a vector of laser ranges) of the true state $\bs^{t}$ of the environment.
-The agent then selects an action $\ba^{t}$ based on a policy $\pi(\ba^{t}|\bs^{t})$, which corresponds to a motion command $u^{t}$ for the agent to execute.
-The agent then receives a reward signal $R^t$ and transits to the next state $\bs^{t+1}$.
-The goal for the agent is to maximize the expected cumulative future reward ($\gamma \in (0,1]$ is the discount factor):
+At time step $t \in [0, T]$, the agent resides at state $S_t=s_t\in\mathcal{S}$.
+It then selects an action $A_{t}=a_t\in\mathcal{A}$ based on the policy $\pi(\cdot|s_t)$, which corresponds to a motion command for the agent to execute.
+By taking the action, the agent receives a scalar reward signal $R_{t+1}\in\mathbb{R}$ and transits to the next state $S_{t+1}$.
+The goal for the agent is to maximize the expected return, and the return is defined as the discounted cumulative future reward ($\gamma \in (0,1]$ is the discount factor): $ G_t = \sum_{\tau=t+1}^{T}\gamma^{\tau-t-1}R_{\tau} $.

-Recent success in deep reinforcement learning represents the value functions or the policies with deep neural networks.
-In this paper we utilize the asynchronous advantage actor-critic (A3C) algorithm \cite{mnih2016asynchronous}, in which both the policy and the value functions are represented by deep neural function approximators, parameterized by $\theta_{\pi}$ and $\theta_{V}$ respectively (we note that $\theta_{\pi}$ and $\theta_{V}$ share parameters except for their output layers, parameterized by $\mathcal{W}_{\pi}$ and $\mathcal{W}_{V}$ (Sec. \ref{sec:planning})).
-Those parameters are updated using the following gradients ($G^{t}=\gamma^{K}V(\bs^{K})+\sum_{\tau=0}^{K}\gamma^{\tau}R^{\tau}$, with $K$ being the rollout step) ($H$ is the entropy of the policy, $\lambda$ is the coefficient of the entropy regularization term):
+In this paper we build upon the asynchronous advantage actor-critic algorithm (A3C) \cite{mnih2016asynchronous} as the backbone deep reinforcement learning method, together with the truncated generalized advantage estimator (GAE) \cite{schulman2015high} to learn optimal policies.
+More specifically, in A3C multiple parallel workers are deployed to collect rollouts (each of up to a horizon of $K$) by interacting with each of their own copies of the environment.
+Since typically $K$ is smaller than $T$, a multi-step notion of the return is defined as: $ G_{t:K} = \sum_{\tau=t+1}^{K}\gamma^{\tau-t-1}R_{\tau} + \gamma^{K}V(S_K) $, where the future reward beyond the horizon of $K$ is bootstrapped by its estimate $V(S_K)$, with $ V(s_t) = \mathbb{E}_{\pi} [ G_t | S_t=s_t ] $.
+A $k$-step advantage is defined as